rocket-pool/docs.rocketpool.net/docs/guides/node/skimming.md

 If you have disabled the automatic distribution of skimmed rewards, you will need to routinely distribute them yourself with the following process.

+You can also manually distribute your rewards using this process at any time without waiting for the automatic process above.

 If your minipool has less than 8 ETH in it, you can distribute your rewards using the following command: